 Can you please tell me about masterdocuments and subdocuments in MS Word?

-Masterdocuments and subdocuments is truly awesome features Microsoft Word has to manage and maintain large documents containing hundreds and thousands of pages.
+Masterdocuments and subdocuments are truly awesome features Microsoft Word has to manage and maintain large documents containing hundreds and thousands of pages.
 We’ll be talking about them in more detail in this post, but before that, let me remind you of the previous questions we’ve dealt in this series of Microsoft Word Questions:

 Question #2: Please, tell me more about headings in MS Word and what’s the best way to create headings?